ao/hivemind/ROADMAP.md

 ## Conclusion

-⚠️ **PROJECT STATUS**: Approximately 88% of planned features have been implemented, with several key components requiring additional work.
+⚠️ **PROJECT STATUS**: Approximately 50% of planned features have been implemented, with several key components requiring additional work.

-The Hivemind project has made significant progress on its roadmap, implementing most core functionality and many advanced features that differentiate it from other container orchestration platforms.
-The implementation followed the structured approach outlined in this roadmap, focusing first on core functionality and then building advanced features.
+The Hivemind project has made good progress on its roadmap, implementing core functionality and some advanced features.
+The implementation has focused first on core functionality, with a solid foundation for container management, basic service discovery, and networking.

-While many features are fully implemented, several key components are partially implemented and require additional work to reach production readiness.
+While some features are fully implemented, many components are partially implemented or still in the planning stage.
+The project has a strong foundation with the container runtime integration, web interface, and basic orchestration capabilities, but advanced features like cloud provider integration, CI/CD integration, and Helm chart support are still planned for future development.

 For a comprehensive overview of the current project status, please refer to:

-- **Verification Report**: `docs/verification_report.md`
-- **Project Summary**: `docs/project_summary.md`
-- **Project Completion Report**: `docs/project_completion_report.md`
+- **Architecture Guide**: `ARCHITECTURE.md`
+- **Hivemind Overview**: `hivemind.md`

-The project is making good progress toward delivering on its core value proposition: **"Kubernetes-level features with Docker Compose-level simplicity"** while ensuring production-ready reliability and performance.
+The project continues to work toward delivering on its core value proposition: **"Kubernetes-level features with Docker Compose-level simplicity"** while ensuring production-ready reliability and performance.
 With focused effort on the remaining work items, the project can reach full production readiness.